devkotapareekshya/PA-ST111-WGS-analysis/README.md

 Raw reads obtained from NCBI SRA accession SRR39076870 (BioProject: PRJNA288601), deposited June 9, 2026 by the Florida Department of Health under the CDC HAI-Seq surveillance programme.
-No associated publication at time of analysis.
+No associated peer-reviewed publication was available at the time of analysis.
 Analysis performed independently.
 ## Results